jeefberkey/tboot/README.md

 ## EL7

-1. Populate `/etc/default/grub-tboot` like this:
+1. Populate `/etc/default/grub-tboot` like this, or with your preferred tboot kernel parameters:

 ```
 GRUB_CMDLINE_TBOOT=logging=serial,memory,vga